-- (a) Any misdemeanor or local ordinance violation that does not carry a penalty of imprisonment. - (b) Any misdemeanor or local ordinance violation for which the maximum penalty of imprisonment is 90 days or less. - (c) Possession of marijuana.
+- (a) Any misdemeanor or local ordinance violation that does not carry a penalty of imprisonment. - (b) Any other misdemeanor or local ordinance violation not involving serious injury or an immediate health risk for which the maximum penalty of imprisonment is 90 days or less. - (c) Possession of cannabis under Md.
+Code CR § 5-601.